-The ISSUE is that, although there has been a commitment by the University to adopt more responsible environmental policies and practices, there is currently no official mandate that governs a purchasing policy campus-wide with regard to environmental responsibility.
-Currently the University requires all appliances purchased on campus and all appliances used by students in their residence halls to be Energy Star certified.
+The ISSUE was that, although there had been a commitment by the University to adopt more responsible environmental policies and practices, there was no official mandate that governed a purchasing policy campus-wide with regard to environmental responsibility.
+The University required all appliances purchased on campus and all appliances used by students in their residence halls to be Energy Star certified, however a more wide-reaching policy was needed.

-The SOLUTION is to adopt a campus policy which mandates that all purchases over and above a certain threshold must, at a minimum, consider the cost benefit as well as the environmental benefit of any reasonably available sustainable alternatives.
+The SOLUTION was to adopt a campus policy in 2008, which mandated that all purchases over and above a certain threshold must, at a minimum, consider the cost benefit as well as the environmental benefit of any reasonably available sustainable alternatives.
+A buy local directive also was initiated.
+One significant change that resulted is that the University purchases green graduation gowns.